rich13/rendertest/README.md

 # PHP PostgreSQL CRUD Test

-A simple PHP application that automatically performs CRUD (Create, Read, Update, Delete) operations with a PostgreSQL database, designed for testing deployment on Render.com.
+A simple PHP application that automatically performs CRUD (Create, Read, Update, Delete) operations with a PostgreSQL database, designed for testing deployment on Render.com using Docker.

 ## Features